 Protecting Beneficial Insects in Winter

 As the temperature drops, everyone – including the crawling things that live outside – tries to seek a little warmth.
 That’s right – we’re talking about bugs.
+During caterpillar season,

 Bugs?
-Who needs ‘em?
+Who needs 'em?
 You do.
 Your yard does.
 There are a lot of beneficial insects out there whose job it is to help keep your yard safe, pretty, and free of pests.
-If you get rid of these beneficial bugs, you’ll be robbing yourself of some free and industrious helpers.
+If you get rid of these beneficial bugs, you'll be robbing yourself of some free and industrious helpers.
+In fact, using devices like Fuze Bug can help control harmful pests while keeping your yard ecosystem safe.

 During the fall, you might be tempted – as we all are – to clean up all the leaves and yard debris that falls from your trees.
 After all, the American dream is a pristine putting green lawn, is it not?

 It is not.
-Well, at least it shouldn’t be.
-If you eliminate everything but a gorgeously sparkling lawn, you’re going to be killing or evicting thousands of little critters that like to burrow and find warmth in that loose brush and those leaf piles.
+Well, at least it shouldn't be.
+If you eliminate everything but a gorgeously sparkling lawn, you're going to be killing or evicting thousands of little critters that like to burrow and find warmth in that loose brush and those leaf piles.
+Some of these critters are as vital to the ecosystem as crawfish, which play an important role in wetland environments.

 What Is A Beneficial Insect?

-First things first: What’s a beneficial insect?
+First things first: What's a beneficial insect?
 A beneficial insect is a good bug that helps take care of bad bugs.
 For example, garden spiders eat mosquitoes and other pests.
 Ladybugs prey on whiteflies, mites, potato beetles, and aphids, among others.
 Praying mantises can eat moths, beetles, and gnats.
 Green lacewings enjoy supping on aphids, whiteflies, leafhoppers, and mealybugs.
 And then of course there are the pollinators: bees, butterflies, and the like.
-Without the pollinators, plants simply can’t reproduce.
+Without the pollinators, plants simply can't reproduce.
+This natural cycle is as integral to urban nature as the lively culture of street musicians in city life.

 Nature is pretty amazing, right?
 Without having to lift a finger or douse your yard in harsh chemicals, you've got thousands of little helpers keeping your yard healthy and green.
 Not to mention that the harsh chemical pesticides will kill your good bugs along with your bad ones – and they're not great for your health either.